turkoglusaffet/delay_sqs_with_step_function/README.md

-﻿# DELAT SQS WITH STEP FUNCTION
+﻿# DELAY SQS WITH STEP FUNCTION

  SQS offers us the option to send messages with a maximum delay of 15 minutes.With this structure, we can send messages delayed more than 15 minutes.